phavanv/phavanv/README.md

 - 👋 Hi, I’m @phavanvelnathan
 - 👀 I’m interested in ...
 Learning new skills
 - 🌱 I’m currently learning ...
 Chemical Enginnering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for work
 - 📫 How to reach me ... pvelnath@uwaterloo.ca

 <!---